Cozy Peach Kitchen

 • Veggies: The lentil sauce goes well with a bunch of different veggies.
 Add diced bell pepper, shredded carrot, diced broccoli, etc. along with the onions for an extra serving of veggies.

-• Greens: Stir in your favorite green at the end for a pop of color and iron.
+• Greens: Stir in your favorite green at the end for a pop of color and plant-based iron.
 Spinach and kale should wilt very quickly.

 • Lentil texture: Red lentils get mushy pretty quickly (think lentil curry) but I prefer them to have a firmer texture in this pasta, like with these lentil patties.
 Think al dente pasta.
 Of course, you can cook it to be soft and mushy if you prefer!